dejin-wang/dejin-wang.github.io/_talks/badminton.md

   <img src="/images/badminton_medal4.jpg" width="180" style="margin:8px;"/>
 </p>

 The sport gives me a unique balance of speed, strategy, and focus.
 It keeps me active, clears my mind after long coding or research sessions, and brings a sense of rhythm and competitiveness into my daily life.
-The crisp sound of a clean smash or a well-placed drop shot is its own reward.

 Badminton has become more than a hobby—it keeps me energized and grounded, and it always reminds me to stay sharp, disciplined, and joyful in both sports and research.